ccao-data/model-res-avm/.github/ISSUE_TEMPLATE/finalize-annual-model.md

 ## Res Model

-- [ ] Create a model template issue which groups together priorities for the upcoming modeling season.
+- [ ] Create a milestone which groups together priorities for the upcoming modeling season.
 An example is [here](https://github.com/ccao-data/model-res-avm/milestone/2?closed=1).
 - [ ] Update `Params.yaml` in the following locations:
   - **Assessment**
     - Year